MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Wpa-tool-500-error.md

 **Why is this happening?**

-Users will see this error message in either of the following circumstances:
+You will see this error message in either of the following circumstances:
- * They have not yet activated a subscription to Workplace Analytics.
+ * You have not yet activated a subscription to Workplace Analytics.
- * They have activated a Workplace Analytics subscription but the service has not yet been provisioned.
-(This usually takes a few hours, but can sometimes extend up to three days.)
+ * You have activated a Workplace Analytics subscription but the service hasn't yet been provisioned.
+(This usually takes a few hours, but it can sometimes extend up to three days.)

 <!--
 > [!Note]